 Ready for a kickflip manual down memory lane?
 Tony Hawk Pro Skater 1+2, now that’s nostalgia.
 Good news for all the millennials getting excited right now.
-In September 2020, PlayStation re-issued the original game, and, to celebrate this, we forged a Tony Hawk Pro Skater Channel.
+In September 2020, PlayStation re-issueded the original game, and, to celebrate this two year anniversary, we forged a Tony Hawk Pro Skater Channel.
 So, after you’ve finished your 360 Flip Benihana + Rodney Mullen Darkslide Handstand + the longest manual you’ve ever pulled, let’s make some noise.

 Tony Hawk Pro Skater